Chiang Kai-shek: Establishing the Kuomintang's position

 In 1917, Sun Yat-sen moved his base of operations to Guangzhou, where Chiang joined him in 1918.
 At this time Sun remained largely sidelined; without arms or money, he was soon expelled from the city and exiled again to Shanghai, only to return to Guangdong with mercenary help in 1920.
 After his return, a rift developed between Sun, who sought to militarily unify China under the KMT, and Guangdong Governor Chen Jiongming, who wanted to implement a federalist system with Guangdong as a model province.
 On 16 June 1922 Ye Ju, a general of Chen's whom Sun had attempted to exile, led an assault on Guangdong's Presidential Palace.
-Sun had already fled to the naval yard and boarded the SS Haiqi, but his wife narrowly evaded shelling and rifle-fire as she fled.
+Sun had already fled to the naval yard and boarded the SS Haiqi, but his wife Soong Ching-ling narrowly evaded shelling and rifle-fire as she fled.
 They met on the SS Yongfeng, where Chiang joined them as soon as he could return from Shanghai, where he was ritually mourning his mother's death.
 For about 50 days, Chiang stayed with Sun, protecting and caring for him and earning his lasting trust.
 They abandoned their attacks on Chen on 9 August, taking a British ship to Hong Kong and traveling to Shanghai by steamer.